simononebyte/user-admin/README.md

 ## User Folders

 When creating a user it may be required to produce one or more folders in various locations.

 **Note** When creating roaming profile directories, either the user or the Administrators group needs to be the owner of the folder.
 If not, the roaming profile will fail to roam.
-Due to a strange bug in how PowerShell interacts with the .Net framework, the folder must be specified as a UNC path and not a local path.
+Due to a strange bug in how PowerShell interacts with the .
+Net framework, the folder must be specified as a UNC path and not a local path.
 E.g, `\\server\share\folder` and not `C:\Folder`

 | Setting         | Description                                           |
 | --------------- | ----------------------------------------------------- |